 I was enormously privileged to work on a project making it possible for blind people to see the solar eclipse in real-time.
 We tracked the sun with a time-lapse camera, sending new photos twice each minute through a computer to a prototype device called Graphiti, which blind people could then touch to see the disappearing sun.
 I coordinated a small crew to film the event, and next day finished editing the video.
 We think it’s pretty great.

-Small economies, local industry, traditional living, and husbandry hold my attention.
+I am interested in the old ways of agriculture, and the traditional skills of hand tool woodworking.
+We keep chickens, and I am trying to grow some vegetables, and I have a small wood workshop.
+I also have an increasing sense for husbandry as a calling, a vocation.
 Wendell Berry describes husbandry as the name of a connection between man and earth — the soil, the plants, the animals — and the care and mutuality within those relationships.
-I believe that the reality of this (the necessity of this) applies much beyond the farm, to business and industry and exchange and consumption.
-Making a little effort to better understand this, we keep chickens and I am working to establish permanent garden beds.
+No doubt the reality of this (the necessity of this) applies much beyond the farm: to business and industry and exchange and consumption, but also to human relationships.
+Some day I will write a book.

 I don‘t use social media, and I am not linked in.

 Website and Video Designer at the American Printing House for the Blind, February 2010–present.
 Discipline: Web development, videography, and design.